NethercraftMC5608/NetherWorkshopDownloader/README.md

 # 460+ Games Supported!
 **IMPORTANT: I am going to create NetherWorkshopDownloader 2, it will be reworked and a gui based program.
 Be able to login into your accounts (instead of anonymous) and download mods.
 It should release ~~tommorow (22nd)~~ actually this is going to take a little longer.
 20% done atleast.
 Stay tuned!
 Meanwhile use the original NetherWorkshopDownloader.**

+### We are aware of the current timeout issue, it is due to validation issues from Steam.
+Will be fixed in NetherWorkshopDownloader2!

 [![GitHub tag](https://img.shields.io/github/tag/NethercraftMC5608/NethersWorkshopDownloader?include_prereleases=&sort=semver&color=blue)](https://github.com/NethercraftMC5608/NethersWorkshopDownloader/releases/)